 Third, it must be determined whether the conduct occurred 'in trade or commerce'.
 This is a broad concept that is likely to include a business sale transaction.

 In the case described above, the purchaser proved that the financial statements were inaccurate.
 In response, the seller claimed that they had relied on their accountant to prepare the financial statements.
 Furthermore, the seller claimed that as far as they were aware, the accountant had prepared the financial statements using the same process as usual, which always produced correct documentation.
-The Court determined that this was not a valid defence, and that the vendor had engaged in deceitful and fraudulent conduct.
+The Court determined that this was not a valid defense, and that the vendor had engaged in deceitful and fraudulent conduct.
 Had the vendor disclosed the actual figures in the financial statements, the value of the business would have been much lower, and the purchase price correspondingly reduced.

 In nearly all business sale agreements, the vendor and purchaser provide some form of representation and warranties.
+This can be as early on as when the MEMORANDUM OF UNDERSTANDING is provided.
 For instance, as a vendor, you might ask the purchaser to provide a warranty stating that they will not rely solely on the information you provide them.
 Instead, they will need to conduct their investigations into the business.
+Additionally, it is common for the vendor to try and limit their liability to the representations and warranties within the contract alone.

 In the aforementioned case from 2022 that was ruled by the Supreme Court of NSW, the purchaser provided a warranty that their decision to purchase the business was based on their own investigations.
 Further, the warranty stated that the purchaser was not induced to enter into the sale agreement by any representations or warranties other than as set out in the sale agreement.
 So the seller got off "scot-free", yes?
 No. In this case, the court did not find this warranty to be a suitable defence to the vendor's conduct, nor did it limit the seller's liability.